wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 ## Create an SDS stream

-Complete the following steps to create an SDS stream.
+Complete the following steps to create an SDS stream:

 1. Create a JSON file using the example below: